There are no expectations or standards higher for parties than in Los Angeles and we’ve seen them all.

 Most millionaire 4th of July parties that have a pool utilize pool floaties but not just in the traditional way.
 We’ve seen floaties like pool noodles used for decoration and utility.

 At a Playboy mansion party they used pool noodles around tubs to create floating coolers for drinks.
-You can also use a pool floaty to make a wreath.

 We’re not sure if this technically classifies as a floaty, but another common pool decoration we’ve seen is colored balloons floating in the pool.

 It’s Christmas in July…sort of.
 Bust out those Christmas ornaments because they can double as amazing 4th of July decorations!

 At posh banquet events and fireworks spectaculars we’ve seen gorgeous Patriotic decorations made out of what most would classify as Christmas ornaments.
 Red, Blue, and silver/white balls make beautiful wreaths, or garland.

 We’ve seen patriotic colored balls hung in random places such as trees and gates that doubled as great party photo back drops.